Directional emission of a readout resonator for qubit measurement: Finite-Element Simulation

-Finally, we terminate both ports 1 and 2 with \SI{50}{\ohm} and perform eigenmode simulation to predict the linewidths of the two resonator modes of our system.
-Assuming the qubit is far detuned from the resonators, we predict linewidths of \SI{18.9}{MHz} and \SI{13.6}{MHz}, in close agreement with the experimental fits of \SI{17.1}{MHz} and \SI{11.9}{MHz}.
+Next, we terminate both ports 1 and 2 with \SI{50}{\ohm} and perform eigenmode simulation to predict the linewidths of the two resonator modes of our system.
+Assuming the qubit is far detuned from the resonators, we predict linewidths of \SI{18.9}{MHz} and \SI{13.6}{MHz}, in agreement within 10\% with the experimental fits of \SI{17.1}{MHz} and \SI{11.9}{MHz}.